 I started hiking, thanks to Akshata (I have two Akshatas in my life, so to clarify this Akshata is from Sydney) who planted this seed in my head.
 I initially started with just 5 kilometres walks over the weekends and then increased it bit by bit.
 It has been an amazing journey from being lazy and lethargic to being active.
 My hiking group of friends, especially Vijay and Som were a great encouragement.
 They helped me in this journey and in this fight.

-Today, I have hiked Inca trail and Everest Base Camp, something that looked like a distant dream.
+Today, I have hiked the Inca trail to Machu Picchu and Everest Base Camp, something that looked like a distant dream.
 It has taken a lot of hard work and sweats to be where I am today, and I know it will always be my constant battle throughout my life.
 I am always walking or hiking and trying to complete ‘x’ kilometres every week – it has now become an obsession.

 I always have the fear, fighting within me, that one day I may not hike as much as I do today, and I may become the same old Raksha I was 3 years ago – lazy and slow.
 I do not want to become that Raksha again and I dislike her, she was unhealthy and unfit (it’s a different story that I am a slow hiker even now 😀 ).
 Even now, at this very moment, I wouldn’t still call myself as fit, but I will work towards it every day.
 Now you know why I hike so much!

 And hey!
 The view of the World from the top of a mountain is much better than anywhere else.